FRANCE: Les relous des rues

-''Hey, you wanna see my pussy?'
-On the tumblr page hé mademoiseau, imaginative girls invent bawdy replicas of the catcalls that they meet on the streets on a daily basis.
-They are imaginative, but also tired, and sick of having to deal with constant harassment because they have committed the enormous offence of having being born with two X chromosomes.
-They are tired of comments such as 'hey miss, you're hot, do you suck?'; they are tired of warding off groping hands on the subway.
+''Hey, you wanna see my pussy?"
+On the Tumblr page hé mademoiseau, imaginative girls invent bawdy replicas of the catcalls that they meet on the streets on a daily basis.
+They are imaginative, but also tired, and sick of having to deal with constant harassment because they have committed the enormous offense of having being born with two X chromosomes.
+They are tired of comments such as "Hey miss, you're hot, do you suck?"; they are tired of warding off groping hands on the subway.
 Paris is not quite the city of love it is made out to be.
 The capital is full of catcallers ('les relous des rues') with wandering hands and overgrown senses of entitlement who have the power to cast a pall over the most rose-coloured day.
-Sites such as paye ta shnek and vie de meuf ('life of a chick') identify the best of the worst of these 'seduction attempts' in urban areas.
-For those who wish to mobilise outside the virtual world, the collective 'rage night' ('rage de nuit') organises night marches every six months for women to reclaim the streets.'
+Websites such as paye ta shnek and vie de meuf ("life of a chick") identify the best of the worst of these 'seduction attempts' in urban areas.
+For those who wish to mobilise outside the virtual world, the collective 'rage night' ('rage de nuit') organises night marches every six months for women to reclaim the streets.

-''It's incredible: even when they are hand in hand with their girlfriends, Italian guys on the street will nonetheless look you up and down and seem to only just manage to refrain from whistling at you.'
-So discovered one Spanish friend, recently returned from a trip to Rome.
+''It's incredible: even when they are hand in hand with their girlfriends, Italian guys on the street will nonetheless look you up and down and seem to only just manage to refrain from whistling at you."
+This is what one Spanish friend discovered, having recently returned from a trip to Rome.
 The young Basque girl was oddly fascinated by the ardour and the ease with which self-styled studs delivered the 'compliment' in the streets of the Bel Paese.
 Yes, it seems almost to be a mark of honour amongst Italian guys to inform the unfortunate (who immediately regret their choice of route home) of how sexy they are, and to suggest activities which they could do together.
-There is nothing so innocent as a walk in the park.
-These incorrigible casanovas lack the elegance of the infamous historical figure, and are particularly inventive when it comes to lascivious comments, making suggestive invitations that transform into crude sexual insults with one wrong glance.'
+There is nothing as innocent as a walk in the park.
+These incorrigible casanovas lack the elegance of the infamous historical figure, and are particularly inventive when it comes to lascivious comments, making suggestive invitations that transform into crude sexual insults with one wrong glance.

 Germany: girls release their anger online